Goshen Retreat Women’s Health Center

 We can help

 At the Retreat, we offer flexible hours to accommodate your schedule.
-Please contact us to find out about Saturday and evening appointments that may be available from October through December.

 You do not need a physician's referral for a screening mammogram.